 Onboard, LADEE will include three science instruments and a technology demonstration:

-LADEE will spend about 2.5 months reaching the Moon, getting into its science orbit, and checking out systems before its 100 day science mission starts.
-The nominal science orbit will be a near-circular retrograde (clockwise) equatorial orbit with a period of 113 minutes at about 50 km above the surface.
-The periselene (closest approach) will be over the sunrise terminator.
-After the science mission is complete the orbiter will impact the lunar surface.
+Minotaur-5 boosted the LADEE Spacecraft into a highly elliptical orbit of 200 km × 278,000 km around the Earth.
+Over the following 23 days, as LADEE orbited Earth 3.5 times, the Moon's gravitational field increased the perigee of its orbit.
+The spacecraft fired its on-board thrusters to alter its trajectory to allow it to enter orbit around the Moon.
+LADEE spent about 2.5 months reaching the Moon, getting into its science orbit, and checking out systems before its 100 day science mission started.
+The nominal science orbit is a near-circular retrograde (clockwise) equatorial orbit with a period of 113 minutes at about 50 km above the surface.
+The periselene (closest approach) is over the sunrise terminator.
+In January 2014, LADEE's mission was extended for about 4 weeks, as it retained enough fuel.
+After the science mission is complete, the orbiter impacted the lunar surface.